ignite/cli/docs/frontend/index.md

 ## Client Code Regeneration

 By default, the filesystem is watched and the clients are regenerated automatically.
-Clients for standard Cosmos SDK modules are generated once when you scaffold a blockchain.
+Clients for standard Cosmos SDK modules are generated after you scaffold a blockchain.

-To regenerate all clients for custom and standard Cosmos SDK modules, run the `starport serve --reset-once --rebuild-proto-once` command.
+To regenerate all clients for custom and standard Cosmos SDK modules, run this command:

+`starport serve --reset-once --rebuild-proto-once`